-East Melbourne, Melbourne CBD and surrounding suburbs
+Melbourne, Melbourne CBD and all surrounding suburbs

-Many borrowers I have had the pleasure of arranging home loans for have come from a diverse range of professions or are self employed.
+Many borrowers we have had the pleasure of arranging home loans for have come from a diverse range of professions or are self employed.
 They range from banking executives, CEOs or Managing Directors of large corporations, even prominent members of the performing arts, to first home buyers and ‘mums and dads’.

 Property investment can be a smart wealth creation strategy, if you get it right.
 And that doesn’t just mean finding the right property – you need the right investment finance as well.

 Many self-employed borrowers often find themselves in need of a home loan that isn’t quite standard, mostly because they don’t have the full financial history required to get a regular home loan.

 Over the past six months or so, borrowers’ living expenses on loan applications have been under the spotlight, with mortgage brokers seemingly scrutinising further and further, in accordance with lender requirements

 Tightening Qualifying Criteria – Borrowers Beware…

 With the introduction of the responsible lending framework set down by ASIC and APRA post the Royal Commission, we have seen a rise in frustration from borrowers due to the increased information being requested from lenders and the longer turn-around times of the required verification procedures